 Other reliefs show Ti wearing panther skin, part of a high priest’s ceremonial dress.
 The panther represents the predatory aspect of nature.
 The priest wearing panther skin, therefore, represents victory over this aspect of nature.

 One of the notable features of this tomb is that it still houses Ti’s statue, or serdab, in the sacrificial chamber.
-The ka of the deceased was believed to inhabit these statues from which they could look out at the tomb art.
+The ka of the deceased was believed to temporarily inhabit these statues in order to receive food offerings.

 It’s also possible to head further down to see the burial chamber, where Ti’s sarcophagus remains intact.